kennethreitz/records/README.rst

 to Postgres databases.

 This common task can be surprisingly difficult with the standard tools available.
-This library strives to make this workflow as easy and seamless as possible, while providing an elegant interface to work with your query results.
+This library strives to make this workflow as simple as possible, while providing an elegant interface to work with your query results.

 We know how to write SQL, so let's send some to our database: